The Law Office Of Michael A. Newland

 Implications For Being Tried As An Adult

-While a juvenile conviction typically avoids much of the consequences that an adult conviction has, there are future considerations to keep in mind.
+While a juvenile conviction typically avoids many of the consequences that an adult conviction has, there are future considerations to keep in mind.
 If your child eventually commits a crime as an adult, the judge may have access to a juvenile court record.
 This is true even after an expungement.

 Additionally, adult court, rather than juvenile court, may try several crimes involving minors.
 Age, history in juvenile court and the severity of the crime are all factors that the court considers when deciding whether to try the case in criminal or juvenile court.